ankitkohli/personalAssistant/README.md

 DB Used - Redis

-Setup redis server on your machines
+Setup redis server on your machine
 Make sure it is running on default port 127.0.0.1:6379

 Server.js is the main server

 Mail Provider - Gmail
-Add your username & password in the mail setup
+Add your username & password in the mail setup in config file

 Run npm install & bower install - it will download the required libs